strongswan/strongswan/src/libcharon/plugins/vici/README.md

 	{
 		child = <CHILD_SA configuration name to install>
-	} => {
+		ike = <optional IKE_SA configuration name to find child under, if not given the first policy matching child is removed> } => {
 		success = <yes or no>
 		errmsg = <error string on failure>